morningred88/AWS/S3_SysOps/S3_fundamental_notes.md

 ![SSE-KMS_uploaded](/S3_images/SSE-KMS_uploaded.png)

+#### AWS KMS key options

+There are 3 options for selecting keys when you use SSE-KMS encryption, see the image above for the encryption setting during uploading a file.

+* AWS managed key (AWS/S3)
+* Choose from your AWS KMS keys
+* Enter KMS key ARN

+The second and third option are the same, just the key how to get the key from KMS service.
+You need to create a CMK (Customer master key) in KMS in advance.

 ### SSE-C

 SSE-C can only be done through AWS CLI, because the customer need to upload data key which cannot be done through the AWS S3 console.